YahooArchive/YaraParser/README.md

 ### Example Usage
 There is small portion from Google Universal Treebank for the German language in the __sample\_data__ directory.

+### Training without Brown Cluster Features

      java -jar jar/YaraParser.jar train --train-file sample_data/train.conll --dev-file sample_data/dev.conll --model-file /tmp/model iter:10 --punc_file punc_files/google_universal.puncs

 You can kill the process whenever you find that the model performance is converging on the dev data.
-The parser achieved an unlabeled accuracy __87.27__ and labeled accuracy __80.54__ on the dev set in the 10th iteration.
+The parser achieved an unlabeled accuracy __87.52__ and labeled accuracy __81.15__ on the dev set in the 7th iteration.

 Performance numbers are produced after each iteration.
 The following is the performance on the dev after the 10th iteration:

-    2.35 ms for each arc!
+    1.58 ms for each arc!
-	31.17 ms for each sentence!
+	20.89 ms for each sentence!

-	Labeled accuracy: 80.54
+	Labeled accuracy: 81.15
-	Unlabeled accuracy:  87.27
+	Unlabeled accuracy:  87.52
-	Labeled exact match:  29.58
+	Labeled exact match:  23.94
-	Unlabeled exact match:  45.07
+	Unlabeled exact match:  38.03

 Next, you can run the developed model on the test data: